 4.Launch VPN on Your Router

 It is now possible for your router to connect with a VPN service.
 Once again, however, the setup process varies for each VPN provider.
-For the sake of demonstration, I’ll just highlight Surfshark’s tutorial for connect the VPN client to DD-WRT router.
+For the sake of demonstration, I’ll just highlight ExpressVPNs tutorial for connecting the VPN client to the DD-WRT router.

 If you have followed all the above-mentioned steps correctly, then your router should now have a VPN enabled and ready to protect all the devices connected to it.